Board strips Little Rock teachers’ union bargaining power

 Little Rock Mayor Frank Scott, the city’s first popularly elected black mayor, on Monday urged the state to return the district to local control and said any major decisions, including those pertaining to the union, should be left to the board elected next year.
 Scott proposed putting the district under a board appointed by the city and state from January until the new school board is elected in November 2020.

-Republican Gov. Asa Hutchinson and education officials have dismissed the Central High comparisons and said their approach would give Little Rock the local control it’s been seeking but still offer the state support that’s needed to address academic problems.

 Little Rock is the only district in the state that has a collective bargaining agreement with a teachers’ union, and the association says 70 percent of teachers are members.
-Hutchinson has not said whether he supported the push to no longer recognize the union, but the proposal came from a former adviser to the governor and eight of the board’s nine members are his appointees.
+Gov. Asa Hutchinson had not said whether he supported the push to no longer recognize the union, but the proposal came from a former adviser to the Republican governor.
+Hutchinson has appointed eight of the board’s nine members.
+Supporters of ending the union’s recognition have said more teachers will be represented by the district setting up a personnel policies committee made up of teachers that would officer advice on salaries and other issues.

 Gordon said it was unclear whether the union’s members could strike or take any other action before the current contract expires.
 Little Rock Superintendent Michael Poore this week warned teachers that any work stoppage or misuse of sick leave could result in their firing.